OCA/purchase-workflow/purchase_add_product_supplierinfo/README.rst

 Add Product Supplierinfo from Purchase Order
 ============================================

-This module allows in the purchase order, to automatically complete with partner, the supplierinfo list for all products which are not related to this supplier
+This module allows from the purchase order, to complete the supplierinfo list of each product.

 Usage
 =====